The trust layer for consequential action

 The protocol's own engines run on the protocol itself.

-Every release of KYE Protocol runs scripts/self-govern-kye-on-kye.mjs — eight engines (Identity, Authority, Admissibility, Continuity, Meaning Continuity, Formal Rules, Obligations, Evidence) evaluate the project as a governed entity and emit eight Ed25519-signed artefacts.
+Every release of KYE Protocol™ runs scripts/self-govern-kye-on-kye.mjs — eight engines (Identity, Authority, Admissibility, Continuity, Meaning Continuity™, Formal Rules, Obligations, Evidence) evaluate the project as a governed entity and emit eight Ed25519-signed artefacts.

 The honest part: the engines correctly classify the project as obligation: breached and admissibility: require_human_review when consistency-drift, missing SOC 2, or stat-mismatches surface.
-Most "trust" pages claim a green checkmark; KYE’s signs an honest red one and routes itself to human review.
+Most "trust" pages claim a green checkmark; KYE™’s signs an honest red one and routes itself to human review.

-verifiedSigned evidence pack8 artefacts per run: entity-authority-record, proposed-action, admissibility-decision, formal-rule, obligation-state, provenance-evidence, assurance-card, adoption-evidence-pack.
+Signed Evidence Pack™ 8 artefacts per run: entity-authority-record, proposed-action, admissibility-decision, formal-rule, obligation-state, provenance-evidence, assurance-card, adoption-evidence-pack.
 Ed25519 over RFC 8785 canonical JSON.

-offline_pinAnyone-can-verifyThe verifier ships in scripts/verify-self-audit.mjs with zero dependencies.
-Defaults to offline (against on-disk fixtures); pass --base for live verification.
+Replay Proof™ The verifier ships in scripts/verify-self-audit.mjs with zero dependencies.
+Defaults to offline (against on-disk fixtures); anyone with the publisher's JWKS can re-derive the decision — no vendor server in the path.